 Building codes now include higher energy efficiency standards.
 So if you're buying new, you know you're getting some of the most energy-efficient features available.

 - More tightly sealed walls, roof, windows, and doors to prevent heating and cooling loss

 - Double-, triple-, and even quadruple-paned windows to minimize heat transfer

 - LED lighting

 Why are these features important?
 Each one helps reduce your carbon footprint and utility costs.
-For instance, multi-paned windows with low-e coatings can cut your heat loss back by 25-50%, while more efficient appliances use significantly less energy and water.

 New homes are also more likely to come with green and energy-efficient devices such as smart thermostats, as well as high-efficiency furnaces and heat pumps, water heaters and kitchen appliances.
 While you can certainly add these to an older home, it can cost a lot more.

 To find out which features a new home includes, ask the builder for a list of energy-saving items, or have a third-party inspector give the home an energy score when performing your home inspection.

 3. Less maintenance and fewer repairs